-The specific transactions and options that must be supported for DAF based on IHE MPQ Profile documented in IHE ITI TF Volume 2b are outlined below.
+For DAF actors implementing the Multi-patient query option, the specific transactions that MUST be supported for DAF based on IHE MPQ Profile documented in IHE ITI TF Volume 2b are outlined below.

 For DAF, Query Requestor MUST implement the following MPQ transactions.
 (CONF: 250)